Loisone777/ov7670-vga-edge-detection-fpga/README.md

 5. Verify SCCB register writes on a logic analyzer or SignalTap before enabling camera capture.
 6. Validate image dimensions, FIFO read scheduling, and VGA frame synchronization on hardware.

-## Suggested GitHub Presentation

-Add these later to make this a strong portfolio project:

-- A board-level block diagram in `assets/`
-- A screenshot/video of the VGA edge-detection result
-- A ModelSim/Questa waveform for the capture or SCCB configuration flow
-- Board/device name and pin constraints
-- A short “Challenges and Fixes” section after resolving the listed integration issues

-## License

 No license has been selected yet.
 Add one only if you intend to make reuse permissions explicit.